lowRISC/opentitan/hw/ip/otbn/doc/_index.md

   The base instructions are inspired by RISC-V’s RV32I instruction set, but not compatible with it.
 * The **big number instruction subset** operates on 256b Wide Data Registers (WDRs).
   Its instructions are used for data processing.
-  Also included are compare and select instructions to perform data-dependent control flow in a safe and constant time fashion.

-The subsequent sections describe first the processor state, followed by a description of the base and big number instruction subsets.

 ## Processor State